Directorate of the Klaipėda Region: Lithuanian takeover and Klaipėda Convention

 Seeing that the region is likely to become a free city, the Lithuanian government and activists began organizing the Klaipėda Revolt to take the region by force and present the League of Nations with a fait accompli.
 Lithuanian Prime Minister Ernestas Galvanauskas took great care to represent the revolt as a genuine uprising of the local population against oppression by the German Directorate.
 Such plan was designed to direct Allied protests away from the Lithuanian government and to exploit the anti-German sentiment in Europe.
 On January 9, 1923, the Supreme Committee for the Salvation of Lithuania Minor declared that it usurped power in the region, dismissed Steputat's Directorate, and authorized Simonaitis to form a new five-member Directorate within three days.
 The rebels then petitioned to unite with Lithuania citing the right of self-determination.
 The League of Nations initially protested the revolt, but quickly accepted the transfer.
 The Simonaitis' Directorate was disbanded on February 14 to appease the League.
 The Lithuanians left the region's administration as it was before the revolt until the signing of the Klaipėda Convention, which formalized the transfer of the Klaipėda Region to Lithuania, in May 1924.

-The Klaipėda Convention contained the Statute of the Klaipėda Region, which was akin to regional constitution.
+The Klaipėda Convention contained the Statute of the Klaipėda Region, which was akin to a regional constitution.
 While the region became integral part of Lithuania, it was also granted extensive legislative, judicial, administrative, and financial autonomy to preserve "traditional rights and culture of the inhabitants".
 The region elected its own local Klaipėda Parliament.
 Members of the Directorate were appointed by the chairman of the Directorate (President), who was appointed by the governor, who in turn was appointed by the President of Lithuania.
 The Directorate consisted of no more than five members, all of whom had to be residents of the region, and served as long as it had the confidence of the Klaipėda Parliament.
 The governor in agreement with the Directorate could dissolve the parliament.
 The Directorate had the right to initiate legislature, issue regional passports, appoint tribunal judges for life, various officials, and one member of the three-member Harbor Board in charge of the port of Klaipėda.
 Matters specifically placed under local authority of the parliament and Directorate included public worship and education, local administrative divisions, health and social welfare, roads and public works, civil, criminal, and commercial legislation, local police, taxes (except custom duties).